magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 ## Clone your Cloud project

-Use the Magento Cloud CLI and Git commands to login and clone your Cloud project.
+Use the Magento Cloud CLI tool to login and clone your Cloud project.

 Run the following command: